-Version: Adopted: Officer Responsible: Next Review: 5.0 12.12.22 Jane Ayre, Town Clerk December 2023
+Version: Adopted: Officer Responsible: Review Date: 6.0.
+11.12.23 Jane Ayre, Town Clerk November 2024

 - Be respectful set the tone for online conversation by being polite, open and respectful.
 Use familiar language, be cordial, honest and professional at all times.
 Make sure that you respect people's confidentiality - do not disclose non-public information or the personal information of others.
 As a general rule, users should not post any content or information they would not be prepared to say to the general public in other Council communications. - Be credible and consistent be accurate, fair, thorough and transparent.
 Encourage constructive criticism and deliberation.
 Make sure that what you say online is consistent with your other communications.
 Correct mistakes, but do not alter previous posts without stating that you have done so. - Be honest about who you are it's important that any accounts or profiles that you set up are clearly and easily identifiable.
 Be clear about your own personal role.
 In social media postings it must be clear in which capacity you are communicating. - Be responsive make an effort to share what you know.
 Offer insights where appropriate and put people in touch with someone who can help if you can't.
 Respond to questions and comments in a timely manner, meeting user expectations for the type of social media you are using. - Be confident don't be scared of participating.
 Follow these rules and seek further guidance if you need it.
 If you're about to publish something that makes you even the slightest bit uncomfortable, pause to think about it.
-Feel confident in what you say before you say it - and say it as clearly as you can.
+Feel confident in what you say before you say it - and say it as clearly as you can. - Differing opinions and discussion of diverse ideas are encouraged, but personal attacks on anyone, including Sedgefield Town Council Councillors or Officers, will not be permitted

-Version: Adopted: Officer Responsible: Next Review: 5.0 12.12.22 Jane Ayre, Town Clerk December 2023
+Version: Adopted: Officer Responsible: Review Date: 6.0.
+11.12.23 Jane Ayre, Town Clerk November 2024

-- Differing opinions and discussion of diverse ideas are encouraged, but personal attacks on anyone, including Sedgefield Town Council Councillors or Officers, will not be permitted - Stay on topic - 8.5.
+- Stay on topic - 8.5.
 Frequency of Social Media Use and Response:

-The key benefit of social media usage is the ability to disseminate information very quickly and very directly to an audience, particularly via Twitter.
-It is therefore important that social media be checked on a regular basis so as to respond to any interaction within a reasonable timescale.
-In the Town Council's Twitter bio it clearly states "This is the official account of Sedgefield Town Council.
+The key benefit of social media usage is the ability to disseminate information very quickly and very directly to an audience, particularly via X. It is therefore important that social media be checked on a regular basis so as to respond to any interaction within a reasonable timescale.
+In the Town Council's X bio it clearly states "This is the official account of Sedgefield Town Council.
 Telephone: 01740621273".
 In addition, the Town Council Office opening times are stated.
-The Town Council endeavours to make at least 2 posts per week, however, frequency will be dictated by circumstances.
+The Town Council endeavours to make at least a daily post, however, frequency will be dictated by circumstances.
 Weekend posts are filler posts such as meeting reminders, event reminders, service reminders, pictures of the village, a reminder on how to report a certain issue to Durham County Council or the Town Council.

 There are a number of different websites and third party apps that allow the Town Council to create and schedule tweets to come out at certain times.
 This will allow the Council's Moderator to pre-plan the tweets for the week where possible and then schedule them to automatically post throughout the week.
 This helps with time management and efficiency.
 When the Council's Moderator is away from work this service means that tweets can still continue as again they can be pre-scheduled.
 It is important to note that retweets cannot be pre-scheduled.
-Appendix 3 presents an example week for the Town Council's Twitter account.
+Appendix 3 presents an example week for the Town Council's X account.